publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 >         “(2)

 >          In the case of any State whose plan under title XIX of the Social Security Act \[[42 U.S.C.
-1396][/us/usc/t42/s1396] et seq.\] was approved by the Secretary of Health, Education, and Welfare \[now Health and Human Services\] under section 1902 of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] was approved by the Secretary of Health, Education, and Welfare under section 1902 of the Social Security Act \[[42 U.S.C.
 1396a][/us/usc/t42/s1396a]\] prior to July 26, 1967, amendments made by subsection (a) \[amending this section\] shall apply with respect to calendar quarters beginning after June 30, 1968, except that—

 >             “(A) with respect to the third and fourth calendar quarters of 1968, such subsection shall be applied by substituting in subsection (f) of section 1903 of the Social Security Act \[[42 U.S.C.
 1396b(f)][/us/usc/t42/s1396b/f]\] 150 percent for 133½ percent each time such latter figure appears in such subsection (f), and